GroestlCoin/node-groestlcoin/README.md

 With an encryped wallet, any operation that accesses private keys requires a wallet unlock.
 A wallet is unlocked using the `walletpassphrase <passphrase> <timeout>` JSON-RPC method: the wallet will relock after `timeout` seconds.

-You may pass an optional function `passphrasecallback` to the `node-dogecoin` initialization function to manage wallet unlocks. `passphrasecallback` should be a function accepting three arguments:
+You may pass an optional function `passphrasecallback` to the `node-groestlcoin` initialization function to manage wallet unlocks. `passphrasecallback` should be a function accepting three arguments:

     function(command, args, callback) {}